Smart car weight — how heavy is it?

 Contrary to general beliefs, smart cars are not dangerous when compared to other vehicles.
 As a result, the National Highway Traffic Safety Administration (NHTSA) gives most smart cars an A rating in highway safety owing to their sturdy reinforced steel frame and even weight distribution.
 You can take the Insurance Institutes for Highway Safety’s word if you are unconvinced.

 Generally, smart cars have a lower premium insurance price when compared with most vehicles and also a reliable track record when it comes to avoiding road accidents.
 If there is anyone with a high interest in ensuring that smart cars are safe, it will be an insurance company.
+Of course, driving safety also depends on your driving style and whether you respect the safe speed to drive a car based on the Smart car’s weight.

 Smart car safety features